SCALPA FIBROBLAST - MODULE 1

 It is important that you keep fully detailed client records for every single client you have.

 Client Record Cards/Consultation Forms should be completed on every visit the client makes to you.
+Scalpa will provide these forms at the end of the training course.
 On their first visit, you will need to have a full consultation to ascertain if the client has any problems, and following the consultation, when you have fully recorded the details, you need to ask your client to sign the form to confirm that the details given are correct.

-Following this, on each visit that the client makes to you, you should mark on the rear of the form the date of the visit, what the treatment undertook was, and ask the client to sign the form to say that he/she is happy with the treatment.
-The consultation is an opportunity to learn about the client’s medical history and any contraindications such as:
+Following this, on each visit that the client makes to you, you should mark on their client tracking form what the treatment undertook was, and ask the client to sign the form to say that he/she is happy with the treatment.
+The consultation is an opportunity to learn more about the client.
+This can include but is not limited to:

 • Full details of skin type and history e.g. does the client sunbathe, use Retin A etc.?